shirokumacode/overwatch-omnic-rewards/README.md

 pyinstaller gui.py -n omnic_rewards_Windows -w -i icons\iconowl.ico --onefile
 ```

-Code/PR away and feel free to criticize my code.
-I would very much like to **get real advice** as it was my first time using PyQt.
+###Code/PR away and feel free to criticize my code.
+I would really like to **get real advice** as it was my first time using PyQt.

 ## Common Problems/Additional Questions